varnishcache/varnish-cache/doc/sphinx/reference/varnishstat.rst

 The following options are available:

 -1
-	Instead of presenting of a continuously updated display, print the statistics to stdout.
+	Instead of presenting a continuously updated display, print the statistics to stdout.

 -f